-The data are then plotted using proc gplot, with the bait treatment on the x-axis and separate lines drawn for each color (SAS Institute Inc. 2014b).
-This is accomplished with the command plot y\bait=color.
-The rest of the gplot statements control the appearance of the axes.
+The data are then plotted using proc gplot, with the bait treatment on the x-axis and separate lines drawn for each color (SAS Institute Inc. 2016).
+This is accomplished with the command plot ybait=color.
+The rest of the gplot statements control the appearance of the symbols and axes.